zephyrproject-rtos/zephyr/doc/collaboration/documentation/cross.rst

 .. caution::
-   References to in-code documentation only work if the element has been documented in the code following the :ref:`code_documentation_guidelines`.
+   References to in-code documentation only work if the element has been documented in the code following the :ref:`contributing_code`.

 External References
 ===================